microsoft/TypeScript-Website/packages/handbook-v1/en/tutorials/DOM Manipulation.md

 TypeScript is a typed superset of JavaScript, and it ships type definitions for the DOM API.
 These definitions are readily available in any default TypeScript project.
 Of the 20,000+ lines of definitions in _lib.dom.d.ts_, one stands out among the rest: `HTMLElement` .
 This type is the backbone for DOM manipulation with TypeScript.

-> Explore the source code for the DOM type definitions here: [https://github.com/microsoft/TypeScript/blob/master/lib/lib.dom.d.ts](https://github.com/microsoft/TypeScript/blob/master/lib/lib.dom.d.ts)
+> You can explore the source code for the [DOM type definitions](https://github.com/microsoft/TypeScript/blob/master/lib/lib.dom.d.ts)

 ## Basic Example